Diocese of Stockton: History

 As of 2023, the current bishop of the Diocese of Stockton is Myron J. Cotta, formerly an auxiliary bishop from Sacramento.
 He was appointed by Pope Francis in 2018.

 In November 2023, vandals sprayed white paint on the doors and exterior walls of the Cathedral of the Annunciation in Stockton.
 No arrests were made.

 Sex abuse

-In 1998 a jury awarded two brothers, John and James Howard, a $30 million judgement against the Diocese of Stockton in a sexual abuse case.
-The Howards had accused Reverend Oliver O'Grady of sexually abusing them from 1978 to 1991.

-The Howards maintained that the diocese had previously ignored reports that O'Grady was a pedophile.
-In a 1976 letter to diocese officials, O'Grady had admitted to sexually abusing an 11-year-old girl.
-A 1984 police report showed that a diocese attorney had promised to get O'Grady away from children.
+In 1998 a jury awarded two brothers a $30 million judgement against the diocese in a sexual abuse case.
+The plaintiffs had accused the priest Oliver O'Grady of sexually abusing them from 1978 to 1991.
+A 1984 police report showed that a diocese attorney had promised to get O'Grady away from minors.
 However, Bishop Mahony transferred him that same year to a different parish.
-In 1993, O'Grady pleaded guilty to sexually abusing the Howards and was sentenced to 14 years in prison.
+In 1993, O'Grady pleaded guilty to sexually abusing the plaintiffs and was sentenced to 14 years in prison.

-While testifying in the 1993 O'Grady trial, Mahony claimed that O'Grady was the only sexual abuse case he faced while serving in Stockton.
-However, Mahony admitted under oath in 2004 that a boy's parents had accused Antonio Munoz, another diocesan priest, of sexual abuse.

-In 2001, Bishop Blaire learned of allegations that in 1997 Reverend Oscar Pelaez, an extern priest from Colombia, had molested a 14-year-old boy at Sacred Heart Church in Turlock.
-Blaire suspended Pelaez from his priestly duties, but did not report the allegations to police.
-Blaire later commented that he did not take that step because the alleged victim was now an adult and had declined to report the incident to the police himself.
-Blaire said his critics "made an issue about not reporting.
-We had no legal obligation to report."
-Pelaez was charged in 2002 with over 200 sex abuse crimes in the diocese.
-He eventually pleaded guilty to 13 counts and was sentenced to six years in prison.
+In 2001, Bishop Blaire learned of allegations that in 1997 Rev. Oscar Pelaez had molested a 14-year-old at Sacred Heart Church in Turlock.
+Blaire suspended Pelaez from priestly duties, but did not report the allegations.
+Pelaez pleaded guilty to 13 counts of abuse and was sentenced to six years in prison.